sftcd/cs2014/assignments/assignment3/README.md

 defined in the API - that means your code ought exit with an error if it doesn't find a coin after that number of iterations of nonce values.
-- You SHOULd implement your coin miner in one .c file, it'd make sense to keep using the [cs2014coin-make.c](./cs2014coin-make.c) file and just add your code to that.
+- You SHOULD implement your coin miner in one .c file, it'd make sense to keep using the [cs2014coin-make.c](./cs2014coin-make.c) file and just add your code to that.

 ### Some hints...